universal-automata/liblevenshtein-cpp/README.md

 A library for generating Finite State Transducers based on Levenshtein Automata.

-NOTE: This library is currently in beta phase.
+NOTE: This library is currently in rc phase.
 I'll have it production ready as soon as possible.
-Currently, the top-level components have decent test coverage and the library is usable as described below.
+Currently, the top-level components have >90% test coverage and the library is usable as described below.

 To make my life easier, this library takes advantage of C++20 features.
 If you need compatibility with an older standard, please either submit a pull request or create an issue stating the standard you need compatibility with and I'll get around to adding its support when I get time.

+For a demonstration, please reference the [example app](example/).

 ## Initialization